-Working in four Chiefdoms of Zambia we are building sustainable schools, advancing education and offering hope to thousands of orphans and vulnerable children.
-‘Education is the key’ – without it there is no way these needy people, who have been decimated by the HIV and AIDS pandemic, can move forward.
-Sadly the education in rural villages is inadequate.
-Shortage of facilities, distance to travel to the nearest school, poverty and lack of safe water and food are common place.
-For the past nine years we have built new schools, enabling children to go to school for the very first time, added classrooms to existing schools, installed bore holes and latrines and provided seeds for sustainable feeding programmes.
+‘Education is the key’ – without it there is no way these needy young people, who have been deeply affected by the HIV and AIDS pandemic, can move forward.
+Sadly, the education in rural villages is inadequate.
+Shortage of facilities, distance to travel to the nearest school, poverty, and lack of safe water and food are common place.
+For the past fourteen years we have built new schools, enabling children to go to school for the very first time, added classrooms and teacher’s houses to existing schools, installed boreholes and latrines, and provided seeds for sustainable feeding programmes.
 Most recently, we are providing schools with solar powered water reticulation systems for food production.
 The aim is for the schools to grow enough food to for their pupils with surplus being sold to the communities.
 Prophets from this will be used to support orphans and to purchase educational supplies.

-The areas we have covered are in the Mukuni, Musokotwane, Sikute and Nyawa Chiefdoms of the Kazungula District, as well as Livingstone and Kalomo Districts.
+The areas we have covered are in the Mukuni, Musokotwane, Sekute and Nyawa Chiefdoms of the Kazungula District, as well as Livingstone and Kalomo Districts.
 Most of the villages are remote and some become inaccessible during the rainy season from November to March.
 Once we have built a school we hand it over to the Ministry of Education in order for them to provide the necessary trained teachers.
-Unfortunately schooling is not free and from grade seven school and exam fees have to be found.
-Additional funds are needed for uniform, shoes and books, which is affordable if your parents have an income.
-When you are an orphan it is virtually impossible to find the funds to go to school.
-That is why The Butterfly Tree set up an orphan sponsorship program, which has enabled hundreds of children to receive an education from pre-school through to completing high school, and offers sponsorship for further education.
+Unfortunately, schooling is not free for older pupils, and from grade seven school and exam fees have to be found.
+Additional funds are needed for uniforms, shoes and books, which is only affordable if your parents have an income.
+When you are an orphan it is virtually impossible to find the money to go to school.
+That is why The Butterfly Tree initiated an orphan sponsorship programme, which has enabled hundreds of children to receive an education, from pre-school through to completing high school, and offers sponsorship for further education.

-We have supported 25 students at college – courses have included teacher’s training, computing, agriculture and hotel management.
+We have supported over 30 students at college and university – courses have included teacher’s training, computing, agriculture, bio-medicine and hotel management.
 Some students have taken skilled-based courses such as building, plumbing, electrics and tailoring.

-From 2006 – 2015 we funded a pre-school at Mukuni Village, which is attended daily by over 230 children and another at Machenje Village.
+From 2006 – 2015 we funded a pre-school at Mukuni Village, which was attended daily by over 230 children and another at Machenje Village.
 In 2014 the government incorporated pre-schools within the curriculum.
-In February 2015 we handed the pre-school over to the Ministry of Education.
+In February 2015 we handed these pre-schools over to the Ministry of Education.
 In 2019 a private pre-school was completed at Nakawa, which has volunteer teachers.

-In addition we have constructed five new schools at Matengu, Silelo, Malima, N’dele, Sibbulo and most recently at Bunsanga, Muyunda and Kazungula Satellite School.
-There were no high schools in the area, and the majority of pupils could not afford to go to boarding school was they had completed grade nine.
-We opened Mukuni High School in 2007, since adding two boarding shelters, which will accommodate 50 pupils from outreach villages.
+We have constructed eight entire new schools at Matengu, Silelo, Malima, N’dele, Sibbulo and most recently at Bunsanga, Muyunda and Kazungula Satellite School.
+There were no high schools in the area, and the majority of pupils could not afford to go to boarding school once they had completed grades seven and nine.
+We opened Mukuni High School in 2007, and added four boarding shelters, which accommodate 75 pupils from outreach villages.
 Before The Butterfly Tree’s involvement there were no facilities for children needing special education in these remote villages.
-In 2010 we added a unit to Mukuni Basic School, the first in Zambia. in 2013 one to Riverview School, and in 2014 two further units were opened at Katapazi and Simango schools.
-A fifth unit is scheduled for 2015 for Kauwe Secondary School.
+In 2010 we added a unit to Mukuni Basic School, the first in Zambia.
+In 2013 one to Riverview School, and in 2014 two further units were opened at Katapazi and Simango schools.